 They can be a good option if you prefer not to have a dental implant, or if your gums or jaw are not in the right condition to receive an implant.

-Bridges are usually made from metal, porcelain, or zirconia (a very hard substance), or a mix of any of the three, and there are three types of dental bridges; traditional, cantilever, or the Maryland bridge.
+Bridges are usually made from metal, porcelain, zirconia (a very hard substance), or a mix of any of the three, and there are three types of dental bridges; traditional, cantilever, or the Maryland bridge.

-A traditional bridge is the most common, and involves placing dental crowns on the teeth on either side of the gap, and attaching a ‘pontic’ (a false tooth) between them.
+A traditional bridge is the most common and involves placing dental crowns on the teeth on either side of the gap and attaching a ‘pontic’ (a false tooth) between them.

 A cantilever bridge is less common.
 This is when there is only one tooth next to the gap, so the crown is placed over that tooth and the pontic is attached to it.
 It’s less sturdy than being attached at both sides, so is not a good option for back teeth that need to deal with a lot of pressure.